 Portable Document Format (PDF) is one of the most popular file formats in use today.
-If you have an iPad, you definitely need software that will let you read all of those PDF files you come across on the Web.
-You might also want apps that let you convert PDFs into other file formats, or add your comments to docs sent to you by co-workers.
-In this roundup, we’ll take an updated, hands-on look at PDF apps for the iPad, honing in on nine of them.
+If you have an iPad, you definitely need software that will let you work with all of those PDF files you come across.
+For example, you might want apps that let you convert PDFs into other file formats, or add your comments to docs sent to you by co-workers.
+In this roundup, we’ll take a hands-on look at top PDF apps for the iPad.

 First, though, here’s a little bit of background on PDF.
-Adobe produced the PDF file format in 1993 specifically for the creation of complex documents.
+Adobe produced the format in 1993 specifically for the creation of complex documents.
 PDF has always allowed a user to incorporate numerous document elements, such as graphics, photos, and other layout elements.
 Early on, Adobe released a desktop application for developing a document — or for converting a document or image from another file format — and then outputting it as a PDF file.
-This application, Adobe Acrobat, is now in its 11th edition, and many third-party PDF applications have followed.
+This program is still around, and many third-party PDF apls have followed.

-You can perform similar layout functions in other file formats.
-For example, on the desktop, Microsoft Word lets you do multiple column layouts and include tables, graphics, and images.
-But the resulting files — usually in RTF (Rich Tex Format), DOC, or DOCX — tend to be huge.
-Also, if you want to share these files, it often makes sense to convert them into a more compact format, and one that can be readily read — or even edited — without any need for the application which was used to create the file.
+You can also perform similar layout functions in other file formats, of course.
+For example Microsoft Word lets you do multiple column layouts and include tables, graphics, and images.
+But the resulting files — usually in RTF (Rich Tex Format), DOC, or DOCX — tend to be huge so if you want to share these files, it often makes sense to convert them into a more compact format, and one that can be readily read — or even edited — without any need for the application which was used to create the file.

-One thing to keep in mind is that while these applications permit you to manipulate PDF files in one way or another, actually getting files onto the iPad — and into a particular application — isn’t always the easiest thing to do.
-For most of my testing, I used a folder in Dropbox, loaded up with PDFs, DOC and TXT files and a few JPEGs.
+Getting a file onto your iPad is easy if it has come in by email or the Web: just use the iOS “Open In” function.
+Those who have a folder of PDFs on a laptop or PC will have to go through a bit more.
+I used a folder in Dropbox, loaded up with PDFs, DOC and TXT files and a few JPEGs.
 Some of the applications below allow you to directly connect to Dropbox and other cloud services — including iCloud — to perform file sharing.
-If you have a desktop or laptop running Windows or Mac OS, you can also transfer files using iTunes, since applications on the iPad should recognize applicable file types loaded into iTunes.
+If you have a desktop or laptop running Windows or Mac, you can also transfer files using iTunes, since applications on the iPad should recognize applicable file types loaded into iTunes.

 If anyone knows PDF, it’s Adobe.
-Adobe invented the format and is primarily responsible for its ongoing evolution.
+As just discussed, this company invented the format and is primarily responsible for its ongoing evolution.

 As part of the original Adobe Acrobat application for the Macintosh and Windows, Adobe also developed a stand-alone reader application called Acrobat Reader, available now for years.